raoul2000/yii2-workflow/guide/docs/index.md

 If you want to know more about workflow in general in the features provided by **yii2-workflow** in particular, check the [overview](overview.md) chapter.

-If you feel like an advanced Worekflow Expert (more or less), the dive into the [Concept](concept-overview.md) chapter.
+If you feel like an advanced workflow Expert (more or less), the dive into the [Concept](concept-overview.md) chapter.